robocorp/example-idp-base64/README.md

 # Intelligent document processing (IDP) with Base64.ai

-This robot demonstrates the usage of [Base64.ai](https://base64.ai) API for detecting document types and extracting the structured data from any of their supported document types.
+This robot demonstrates the usage of [Base64.ai](https://base64.ai) library `RPA.Base64AI` for detecting document types and extracting the structured data from any of their supported document types.

 ## What you'll learn with this reference architecture

-- Using Base64.ai API for categorising document types and extracting structured data
+- Using `RPA.Base64AI` for categorising document types and extracting structured data
 - Working with Work Data Management with Producer/Consumer robot template
 - Triggering robots with emails
 - Using `RPA.Notifier` to send Slack messages